A timeline of Britney Spears and Sam Asghari’s relationship as they head for divorce

 In August, Asghari submitted a divorce filing to Los Angeles Superior Court and cited irreconcilable differences.

-Spears did not address the news of her split from the model, but instead shared on Instagram that she was considering “buying a horse”.
+While Spears did not initially address the news of her split from the model, instead sharing on Instagram that she was considering “buying a horse”, she later commented on the “shock” split.

+“I’m not here to explain why because it’s honestly nobody’s business,” Spears wrote, adding: “But, I couldn’t take the pain anymore honestly !!!”

-In a statement posted online, Asghari said: “After six years of love and commitment to each other my wife and I have decided to end our journey together.
+In a statement posted online before Spears’s, Asghari said: “After six years of love and commitment to each other my wife and I have decided to end our journey together.

 “We will hold onto the love and respect we have for each other and I wish her the best always.
 S*** happens.
 Asking for privacy seems ridiculous so I will just ask for everyone including media to be kind and thoughtful.”